MARKET SNAPSHOT: Stock Market Retreats As Health-care, Consumer-staples Shares Slump

 What could drive the markets?

 Investors will also be awaiting Trump's decision on who will lead the Fed after Chairwoman Janet Yellen's term expires in February.
-A report Friday said Trump is leaning toward choosing Fed Gov. Jerome Powell (http://www.marketwatch.com/story/trump-leaning-toward-appointing-powell-to-fed-report-2017-10-27).
+A report Friday said Trump is leaning toward choosing Fed Gov. Jerome Powell, (http://www.marketwatch.com/story/trump-leaning-toward-appointing-powell-to-fed-report-2017-10-27)with a separate report indicating that a decision could come as soon as Thursday (http://www.marketwatch.com/story/trump-to-announce-fed-chair-selection-on-thursday-white-house-official-says-2017-10-30).

 Meanwhile, the Fed meets Tuesday and Wednesday.
 No changes to monetary policy are expected, but the statement at the conclusion of the meeting will be closely watched for clues on whether policy makers intend to go ahead with a widely expected December increase in interest rates.
 Bank of Japan and Bank of England also will have monetary policy meetings.